tylerclark2017/texteditorpwaapp/README.md

 ## Disclosures

-I once again spoke with my tutor Erik, utilized the Xpert Learning Assistant, and spoke with our teacher, Louis, to get help on this project.
+I once again spoke with my tutor Erik, utilized the Xpert Learning Assistant, and spoke with our teacher, Louis, during office hours, to get help on this project.

 ## Links

 Here is the link to my GitHub repository for this challenge: https://github.com/tylerclark2017/texteditorpwaapp

-Here is the link to the deployed Render application for this challenge:
+Here is the link to the deployed Render application for this challenge: https://texteditorpwaapp.onrender.com